AdelBeit/bord/README.md

 - Netlify Function for API key protection
 - Airtable as the Database solution
 - Netlify as the JAMStack hosting solution

+Planned features:
+- automatic IMDB lookup
+- allow renaming of lists of different kinds of lists
+- add more lists such as an already watched list
+- allow expansion of cards to include extra details such as personal rating, director, year, genre